-Fort Laramie National Historic Site will celebrate Independence Day in genuine frontier style.Old fashioned games, a Native American warrior program, equestrian drill team, Living History demonstrations and a special, interactive program on Victorian society will make Fort Laramie the place to be on Independence Day.
-The fort invites the public to bring their friends and families and plan to have a fun filled day.
-Admission to the park on the Fourth of July is free.
+Old fashioned games, a 100-gun salute, an equestrian drill team, Living History demonstrations, and special programs on the history of Fort Laramie's entrance into the National Park System, Junior Soldiers Drill, and flag retreat ceremony will make Fort Laramie the place to be on Independence Day.
+The fort invites the public to bring their friends and families, and plan to have a fun-filled day.
+Admission to the park on the Fourth of July - and every day - is free.

-For many years, Fort Laramie has been a traditional part of Independence Day activities in southeast Wyoming.
+For many years, Fort Laramie NHS has been a traditional part of Independence Day activities in southeast Wyoming.
 As in years past, the day will be packed with events and offer something for everyone.
-The observance this year begins on July 4th, at 9:30 a.m. with a military flag raising ceremony and cannon firing.
+The observance this year begins on July 4, at 9:30 AM with a military flag-raising ceremony and cannon-firing.

-The popular Old Time Children's Games will begin on the parade ground in front of "Old Bedlam" at 10:00 a.m.
-Sack races, pole climbing, egg tossing, foot races and more will challenge youngsters of "all ages."All participants will receive a ribbon, and first, second and third place prizes will be awarded for each event and age group.
+The popular Old-Time Children's Games will begin on the parade ground in front of "Old Bedlam" at 10:00 AM.
+Sack races, pole climbing, egg tossing, foot races, and more will challenge youngsters of all ages.
+All participants will receive a ribbon and first, second, and third place prizes will be awarded for each event and age group.

-The Trotters equestrian drill team will perform at 2:00 p.m.Once again, the sights and sounds of 19th century cavalry drill will be seen and heard on the historic parade ground.
+The Trotters equestrian drill team will perform at 1:30 PM.
+Once again, the sights and sounds of 19th century horse-mounted drill will be seen and heard on the historic parade ground.

-Kids ages 7-12 are invited to gather on the parade ground at 4:30 p.m. for "Junior Soldier Drill", where they will be schooled in marching and drill just as the soldiers of Fort Laramie were 150 years ago.
+Kids ages 7-12 are invited to gather on the parade ground at 4:30 PM for "Junior Soldier Drill," where they will be schooled in marching and drill just as the soldiers of Fort Laramie were 150 years ago.

-The day will end with a "final bang" as park staff recreates an 1876 period retreat parade and cannon firing for the lowering of our national colors at 5:15 p.m.
+The day will end with a "final bang" as park staff recreates an 1876 period retreat parade and cannon firing for the lowering of our national colors at 5:15 PM.

-Throughout the day, park visitors can visit a variety of living history stations, including the trader's store, laundress area, fur trader's camp and 1876 bakery.
+Throughout the day, park visitors can visit a variety of living history stations, including the Post Trader's Store, laundress area, and 1876 bakery.
 Free samples of army bread will be given out in the bakery.

-Food service, provided by the Fort Laramie Historical Association will be available for the event.
-The 1883 Soldiers bar will also be open selling root beer, sarsaparilla, crème soda and birch beer.Come and join us for an old-fashioned, event filled day of family fun and activities!
-For the latest information about Fort Laramie National Historic site's programs and events call (307) 837-2221.
-Location: Fort Laramie National Historic Site | Map Time: 9:30 AM to 5:30 PM Fee Information: Admission is Free
+Food service, provided by the Fort Laramie Historical Association will be available during the event.
+The 1883 Soldiers Bar will also be open selling root beer, sarsaparilla, crème soda, and birch beer.Join us for an old-fashioned, event-filled day of family fun and activities!
+For the latest information about Fort Laramie National Historic Site's programs and events call (307) 837-2221.
+Location: Fort Laramie National Historic Site | Map Time: 9:30 AM to 5:30 PM Fee Information: Free